 Anyone can request information under the Act regardless of age, nationality or location.

 Any information held by SCC is eligible for release.
 However, a number of exemptions may be applied to protect confidential information.

 How do I make a request?

 Your request must be made in writing.
-You can submit your request via SCC’s FOI Web Request Form, or by fax e-mail or in writing:
+You can submit your request via fax, e-mail, or in writing:

 Freedom of Information Officer

 Tel: 020 8541 7969

 - A description of the information you wish to obtain

 - Any preferences for the format for receiving the information